shounakbhogale/SEAMoD/README.md

   3. Retrian the model using optimal enhancers
   4. Generate a list of important motifs learned by the model in the previous step.

 A sample output (using the sample input) is provided in the directory 'trial_sample'.
+Note that the two config files required for running the bash script should be located in the same directory ('trial_sample').